esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Identified issues that I would want to discuss with other developers and designers:
 1. Icons without labels in rich text editor
 2. There seems to be no way in indicating/defining heading levels.
 What is the expected heading levels and how do I know which headings that I'm editing?
 3. There's tons of contrast issues in the rich text editor.
+I would suggest to have a better contrast between the rich text boxes and the background.
+Also a better contrast between the text in the boxes and the box color.
-I would suggest to have
+4. Labels inside rich text elements.
+I would suggest to put them + some describing text above each rich text box.

 ## Useful resources
 TODO: Add more  useful links.